-SECTION 4 There are restrictions on coverage for some drugs Section 4.1 Why do some drugs have restrictions?
+SECTION 4 There are restrictions on coverage for some drugs

 For certain prescription drugs, special rules restrict how and when the plan covers them.
 A team of doctors and pharmacists developed these rules to help our members use drugs in the most effective ways.
 These special rules also help control overall drug costs, which keeps your drug coverage more affordable.